satellite-image-deep-learning/techniques/README.md

 * [geotiff-crop-dataset](https://github.com/tayden/geotiff-crop-dataset) -> A Pytorch Dataloader for tif image files that dynamically crops the image
 * [Missing-Pixel-Filler](https://github.com/spaceml-org/Missing-Pixel-Filler) -> given images that may contain missing data regions (like satellite imagery with swath gaps), returns these images with the regions filled
 * [deepsentinel-osm](https://github.com/Lkruitwagen/deepsentinel-osm) -> A repository to generate land cover labels from OpenStreetMap
+* [img2dataset](https://github.com/rom1504/img2dataset) -> Easily turn large sets of image urls to an image dataset.
+Can download, resize and package 100M urls in 20h on one machine

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise